Crghilardi/ForestBiometrics.jl/docs/index.md

 There is also a helper function `UserHD()` that a user can use to define their own equation as a string.
     UserDefHD("4.5+x^2^b[1]")

+## Calculating the volume of an individual tree

+ForestBiometrics has functions to calculate log volumes using a variety of scaling rules

+      doyle_volume(small end diameter, log length)

+calculates the doyle volume

+      scribner_volume(small end diameter, log length)

+calculates the scribner volume

+      international_volume(small end diameter, log length)

+calculates the volume using international rule

+## Calculating limiting distance for a variable radius plot

+While this may not be useful in a programming context, it is a relatively simple function and may be useful for demonstration purposes.

+    limiting_distance(baf, dbh, horizontal distance)